 I know you’re a big Nine Inch Nails fan—one of my favorite covers you’ve ever done was Nine Inch Nails’ “Closer” for your MTV Unplugged performance in 1997.
 You made it into a lively, poppin’ sex jam!
 [Laughs.]
 Blast from the past!
 Thank you.

+That MTV Unplugged also featured your elegant spin on Kate Bush’s “This Woman’s Work.”
+Can we expect to hear more covers from you?
 I love to do the covers live… it’s always fun to do [a song] from someone else that you really admire that you can do in front of people and get that raw interaction with them as you do it.
 So I might keep within the vein of that formula.
 Because just that kind of song in a studio, sometimes it feels weird, especially if you love the song so much, I don’t know how possibly it could beat the other studio recording that people will hear and know.
 When you do it live, you escape the possibility of really failing.
 It’s you and a thousand other people, as opposed to you against the artist.
 In my opinion, if you’re motivated to cover a song, you’re in awe of what you’ve heard originally.
 I think it was still good to do it live in front of people instead of having it be a recording.

+What was it like to return to the stage by performing “Simply Beautiful” during the 2008 BET Awards tribute for Al Green?
 I have to admit something—I never watch myself.
 The biggest fear I have is to sit there and see myself on TV or see myself performing or in pictures, or magazines or even on the Internet.
 I feel like I’m seeing a ghost.
 I have to say, just being on stage since I’ve never watched the performance, it was scary.
 I’m always nervous.

+What?
+We couldn’t tell you were nervous at all!
+You seemed totally in your element.
 I appreciate you saying that.
 I’m a good faker!
 I was just like, yo, I haven’t done this in a long time and it was at an awards show, and at times they can be very sterile.
 Everybody’s in the audience, it’s lit very brightly for camera.
 So it doesn’t have the same sort of setting as if you’re performing and the lights are low.
 It was very scary for me to look into the audience and see all these celebrities and people I admired, especially over the time I had been away, all these careers began.
 I watched the rise of so many new artists and there they were there.
 I was thankful that I got through it.
 I’m happy that I go to do something so special for artists as incredible as Al Green.

+You’re half Haitan, and I see the top of your MySpace Music page puts out the message for people to donate to Haiti.
+Is there anything else we can do at this time to help the situation over there?
 I think people should definitely focus on giving to the Red Cross because they pull it together.
 I’m doing so much more with regards to my tour [with Jill Scott].
 We definitely will be raising a lot of money, I’m waiting to see how all that gets implemented, that’s my only concern.
 It’s a lifelong commitment for me.
 Haiti’s an amazing world, my ancestors are connected to it, but apart from my connection to it, it’s the first republic of free African-Americans at a point in time in history before Martin Luther King before any of those revolutionary symbols of civil right and human rights and equality.
 So it’ a lifelong thing, its not something that can happen the first month of an incident.
 The outpouring of love and concern was so great across the world, that it was almost shocking to me considering how quiet and how tiny and how people ignored all the major issues that concern Haiti [before the earthquake].
 I want to thank all the many people who have already given so much or who have sent so much and have raised great awareness and great concern for Haiti.